February 9, 2018 | By: Family to Family Network

 Categories: Family Support

-Are you prepared in case an emergency event happens in your community?
-Here are resources and information to help you make a plan and be prepared.
+Are you prepared for an emergency like Katrina?
+There are plenty of resources and information to help you plan.

-Make a plan.
-Be sure to plan for family members who are elderly, young, or have disabilities or special health care needs.
-Designate someone to oversee the person in your family with a disability.
+First, make a plan.
+Consider pets and family members who are elderly, young, or have disabilities or special health care needs.
+Pick someone to watch over the person with a disability.

-Sit down with your family and decide how you will contact one another, where you will go, and what you will do in an emergency.
-Use this Emergency Plan Form to create your plan.
-Keep a copy in your emergency kit or another safe place where you can access it in the event of a disaster.
+Talk to your family and decide how you will communicate with each other, where you will go, and what you will do in an emergency.
+Keep a copy of your emergency plan in a safe place you can access if disaster strikes.

-If you or someone you know needs transportation assistance during a hurricane evacuation because they cannot drive or have no one else to assist them, dial 2-1-1 to register for a ride with the State of Texas Special Needs Registry.
-It’s important to register in advance and to renew your registration each year.
+If you or someone you know needs help during an evacuation because they can’t drive, contact 2-1-1 Texas to register with the State of Texas Special Needs Registry.
+Register early and remember to renew your registration yearly.

-You can also register on the State of Texas Emergency Assistance Registry (STEAR).
-This free registry provides local emergency planners and emergency responders with additional information on the needs of their community.
+You can also register on the State of Texas Emergency Assistance Registry.
+This free registry gives local emergency teams advance notice about special needs in their community.

 Categories: Family Support